Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Endpoint Security/Intro to Endpoint Security.md

 Endpoint logging allows us to collect and aggregate them for searching capabilities, and better automate the detection of anomalies.

 <h3> Windows Event Logs </h3>
 Windows event logs are not text files can be viewed using a text editor.
 However the raw data can be translated into XML using the Windows API.
 The events in these log files are stored in proprietary binary format with a .evt or .evtx extension.
-The log files with .evtx file extension typi
+The log files with .evtx file extension typically reside in C:\Windows\System32\winevt\Logs.

+3 main ways of accessing event logs within a Windows system:
+1. Event Viewer
+2. Wevtutil.exe
+3. Get-WinEvent